arobertson38/LocalGlobalDecompositions/README.md

 5. models: a folder containing various lightweight model implementations following the strategy described in the LGD paper.
 6. runners: contains the primary workhorse code for executing training.
 7. *config_cleaner.py*: a script for cleaning the config file spit out by the training framework.
 8. *config_writer.py*: a script for editing the baseline config files and generating new config files.
 This script is especially useful when running a batch of training processes with different training parameters in parallel on a computing cluster.
 The code takes two types of flags: --mode (currently supports NBSA and TI) which indicates which baseline config file to begin with and --input which indicates which input in the config file to edit.
 After the --input flag, you must identify the section, parameter, and value you want changed.
 For example, the following code will edit the number of channels, image size, and model in the NBSA baseline config.
 The code will output a config file named by appending the changed values.
 Periods are turned into 'd's.
 The name is ordered by section and order in which the section was called in the command line.
+For example, this command will save the file *refNBSA_channels3_image_size70d20_modelvnetd4.yml*.

         python config_writer.py --mode NBSA --input data channels 3 --input model model vnetd4 --input data image_size 70.20
-For example, this command will save the file *refNBSA_channels3_image_size70d20_modelvnetd4.yml*

 9. *error.py*: a script for running some of the error testing described in the paper.
 This analysis requires reference statistics to be collected which can be collected via the code in the *GeneratingDatasets.py* file.
 Additionally, the reference statistics need to be appended to the *settings* method in the *TestingSuite.py* file in MKS/utils.
 Generally, feel free to contact us if you are having trouble setting this up, there are a lot of moving parts.
 10. *GeneratingDataset.py*: code for generating patch datasets (and reference statistics for the error computation) from a reference image.
 Datasets for the two examples decribed in the paper can be generated using the reference images provided in LGDGeneration/materials.
 11. *jobs.bat* a bat file for running the training regime on a windows computer.
 For Linux machines, this can be translated easily into an equivalent bash file.
+It can be run directly in the command line as:

+        ./jobs.bat

 Good luck!